The Most Common SEO Pitfalls – Part 3

 With few exceptions, good user-based design will improve your SEO, and vice versa.
 Be sure you are optimizing for both!

-As noted, let us know your stories, or if you’d like a review of your site free.
-Or click here for a free instant SEO audit.
+As noted, let us know your stories, or if you’d like an SEO review of your site free.